tensorflow/agents/tf_agents/docs/python/tf_agents/environments/wrappers/GoalReplayEnvWrapper.md

 Updates the environment according to the action and returns a `TimeStep`.

+If the environment returned a `TimeStep` with
+<a href="../../../tf_agents/trajectories/time_step/StepType.md#LAST"><code>StepType.LAST</code></a>
-If the environment returned a `TimeStep` with `StepType.LAST` at the previous step, this call to `step` will reset the environment, start a new sequence and `action` will be ignored.
+at the previous step the implementation of `_step` in the environment should call `reset` to start a new sequence and ignore `action`.

-This method will also start a new sequence if called after the environment has been constructed and `reset` has not been called.
-Again, in this case `action` will be ignored.
+This method will start a new sequence if called after the environment has been constructed and `reset` has not been called.
+In this case `action` will be ignored.

 Note: Subclasses cannot override this directly.
 Subclasses implement _step() which will be called by this method.
 The output of _step() will be